But first, what is an SEO copywriter?

 For Serious SEO Help

-It also allows me to run an SEO check on my already published articles to help improve ranking potential and organic traffic.
+It also allows me to run an SEO check on my already published articles to help improve the ranking potential and organic traffic.
+Optimizing content after it has been published is always a good idea.

 Is copywriting for you?